Lufttransport Süd: LTS

+A Boeing 757-200 wearing its original LTS livery and name.

-Parent company LTU from Düsseldorf, an already well-established leisure carrier, opened the subsidiary Lufttransport Süd AG & Co KG Fluggesellschaft (LTS) in August 1983.
-LTS started with three Boeing 757s, which were soon transferred to yet another subsidiary, LTE based out of Palma de Mallorca.
+Parent company LTU from Düsseldorf, an already well-established leisure carrier, established the subsidiary Lufttransport Süd AG & Co KG Fluggesellschaft (LTS) in August 1983.
+LTS started with three Boeing 757s, which were soon transferred to yet another subsidiary, the Spanish LTE based in Palma de Mallorca.

-The subsidiaries were established in order to operate more cost efficient flights out of Munich with lower wage, newly hired employees.
-LTU mainline crews worked under very expensive labor contracts that could not be restructured unilaterally by the company.
-LTS was a way to circumvent high labor costs by having its employees fly with completely different contracts than those already held by employees of LTU in Düsseldorf.
+Both subsidiaries were established in order to operate more cost efficient flights out of Munich with lower wage, newly hired employees.
+LTU mainline crews worked under very onerous labor contracts that could not be restructured unilaterally by the company.
+LTS was a way to circumvent high labor costs by having its employees fly with completely different contracts than those already held by LTU employees in Düsseldorf.
 Another reason for operating separate airlines under one parent company was that German law did not permit flight attendants to operate on more than two different types of aircraft families.
-During fleet transition periods, however, airlines are allowed to have flight attendants qualified on up to three aircraft.
-At the time LTS was opened, LTU already operated Lockheed L-1011 and McDonnell-Douglas MD-11 aircraft.
+During fleet transition periods, however, airlines were allowed to have flight attendants qualified on up to three aircraft.
+At the time LTS was opened, LTU already operated Lockheed L-1011 aircraft.